lifast-dayoungovich/YOLO-tiny-Fruits/README.md

 # YOLO-tiny-Fruits
-Implementation of YOLOv4 tiny and tuning on custom dataset
+Implementation of YOLOv4 tiny tuned on a custom dataset